carlosvmonzon/pyTIDES/README.md

 [`docs/design-notes.md`](docs/design-notes.md) collects everything that doesn't belong in this
-README: the TIDES method's lineage (the original C/Fortran/Mathematica implementation, why no official Python port exists), a precise, code-level accounting of what "not general-purpose" means here, comparisons to other Taylor-series/N-body codes -- heyoka, REBOUND, and `kozai` -- and, in its final section, two concrete future-work directions given the genericity of `TidesSolver`: supplying `kozai`-style secularly-averaged (orbit-averaged) equations as an alternative right-hand side, and adding dissipative tidal forces to the present Newtonian
+README: the TIDES method's lineage (the original C/Fortran/Mathematica implementation, why no official Python port exists), a precise, code-level accounting of what "not general-purpose" means here, comparisons to other Taylor-series/N-body codes (heyoka, REBOUND, and `kozai`), and, in its final section, two concrete future-work directions given the genericity of `TidesSolver`: supplying `kozai`-style secularly-averaged (orbit-averaged) equations as an alternative right-hand side, and adding dissipative tidal forces to the present Newtonian